MobileSocialXD/ml-app-challenge/README.md

 ___

 **SCENARIO: The client passes a refresh parameter**
-GIVEN the call is made with a “refresh=true” request parameter
+GIVEN the call is made with a “refresh=true” header parameter
 AND the client has previously called the service successfully
 WHEN the client sends the request
-THEN the data should be flushed from the cache and retrieve from the file instead and returned as JSON Payload in the response.
+THEN the data should be flushed from the cache, retrieved from file and returned as JSON Payload in the response.
 ___

-**SCENARIO: Client ask for the accounts list (« listOfAccounts.json »)**
+**SCENARIO: Client ask for the accounts list ("listOfAccounts.json")**
 GIVEN the user is calling the service to retrieve the list of accounts
 WHEN the user calls the service
 THEN the JSON response should contain a field named “total” that contains the sum of each account “balance”.
 ___

-**SCENARIO: Client ask for a specific account (« listOfAccounts.json »)**
+**SCENARIO: Client ask for a specific account ("listOfAccounts.json")**
 GIVEN the call is made with a “id={foo}” request parameter
 WHEN the client sends the request
-THEN the JSON response should only contains the selected account.
+THEN the JSON response should only contains the account that has the {foo} id.